-When we first heard about Milorganite from an old-timer at our local feed-and-seed store, he said that’s what he used as a deer repellent.
-So we looked into it further and discovered that it was actually a fertilizer, that happened to help deter deer.
+We first heard about Milorganite from an old-timer at our local feed-and-seed store, when he said that’s what he used as a deer repellent.
+So we looked into it further and discovered that it was actually a fertilizer that happened to help deter deer.

 A Government Agency that Produces Product, Solutions and Revenue

 We really like that Milorganite was created by a government agency trying to find a positive solution to a potentially negative situation.
-We liked that the conception of this idea created a solution that created more solutions:
+It’s encouraging how the conception of this idea created a solution that created more solutions:

-Milorganite Cleaned up waste and convert it to something better.
+Milorganite cleans up waste and converts it to something useful.

 Since 1926, Milorganite has been helping to maintain your lawn and garden without harm to the environment.
 Even better, while helping to keep the Milwaukee environment cleaner for Wisconsin residents and all others downstream from there, by supplying organic nitrogen fertilizer for professional and residential use.
 And no, Milorganite is not “sludge”, but rather the heat sterilized micro-organisms that clean sludge.